The Little Girl Who Lives Down the Lane: Contemporary Canadian reviews

 Clyde Gilmour of The Toronto Star said that "Jodie Foster alone emerges from this wishy-washy production with her renown intact.
 She handles her complex role with the cool adult professionalism that is her trademark.
 But the character itself is thinly developed in the script and remains an enigma at the obligatory freeze-frame fadeout."
 Martin Malina of the Montreal Star wrote that "this odd little adolescent love story-cum-murder mystery depends very heavily for its effectiveness on the playing of its principal character, and Miss Foster doesn't disappoint."

 Julie Maskoulis of The Gazette wrote that "without her unbelievable cool and calm self-sufficiency as the unusual adolescent of the story, the film would not be nearly as penetrating.
 It is hard to say how much of Foster's stunning performance can be credited to director Nicolas Gessner, who brilliantly manipulates a build-up of suspense by insinuation and suggestion using Laird Koenig's screenplay (based on his novel).
-He spares us visually gruesome de tails, thus making the impact of their retelling, within the film much more forceful."
+He spares us visually gruesome details, thus making the impact of their retelling, within the film much more forceful."

 Frank Daley of the Ottawa Journal called the film "very slight" but said it "might do business in the U.S. on the strength of Foster's name."
 Noel Taylor of the Ottawa Citizen called the film "a modest thriller with conventionally scarey moments", adding that "director Nicholas Gessner builds his tension gently and is decently wary of sensationalism."